rhubb/rhubb.github.io/index_coc.md

 ### COURSE MATERIALS

-Participants in the ENAR 2020 Short Course "Practical solutions for working with electronic health records data" should download all of the files below.
+Participants in the ASA Council of Chapters traveling short course should download all of the files below.

 **[Slides](/slides/COC_EHR_Traveling_Course.pdf)**